OpenTermsArchive/template-declarations/templates/README.md

 ## Scope

-The documents declared in this repository operate in:
+The terms tracked by this repository are those of services that operate in:

 - industry: _____
 - language: _____